Expertise

 • Too many sub-reports can result in very poor performance because each sub-report opens its own database connection, thread, and queries.
 So, for example, if you have a sub-report within a group section that expands into 70 different groups, then the sub-report will run 70 times, opening up a new database connection each time.

-Finally, unlike BIRT and Pentaho, Jasper requires that you compile reports prior to running them.
+Unlike BIRT and Pentaho, Jasper requires that you compile reports prior to running them.
 This means that report developers must have the entire Java SDK installed.
 Compilation also adds an extra step to the process of deploying reports.
 Since the compiled Jasper report executables are Java byte-code, revision control is difficult since it is impossible to identify the differences between versions of a binary file.

 Pixel-Positioning Approach

 Jasper, like Pentaho, is in the “pixel positioning” school of report design, where the report designer must explicitly place each control and field on the page and format them individually.
-This approach is the foundation of JasperReports and iReport, and you can see evidence of this throughout the tool.
+This approach is the foundation of JasperReports and JSS, and you can see evidence of this throughout the tool.
 The result is that the report author can precisely control how a report looks when printed out on standard-sized paper, and the output can be precisely formatted and unvaryingly consistent.
 For projects that require a lot of printed reports, JasperReports might turn out to be the best choice.
 However, note that Jaspersoft’s emphasis on printed output detracts from its ability to dynamically adapt reports to the size of the web browser window and make the most efficient use of screen real estate possible.

 Sub-Reports